Ephraim Rubenstein: Early life and training

 Rubenstein was born to Seth Rubenstein, a Brooklyn-based trusts and estates lawyer.
 His grandfather, E. Ivan Rubenstein, was a judge on the Brooklyn Supreme Court.

 Rubenstein began studying art privately in the painting group of David Levine and Aaron Shikler, as well as in the studio of Andrew Reiss.
 In 1977–78 he won a Brooklyn Arts and Cultural Association (BACA) high school scholarship to the Brooklyn Museum Art School, where he studied with Francis Cunningham.
 He graduated from Columbia University with a BA in Art History, in 1978, and from Columbia University School of the Arts with a MF.A. in Painting, in 1986.
-From 1987 to 1998, he taught at University of Richmond, the Rhode Island School of Design and the Maryland Institute College of Art.
+From 1987 to 1998, he taught as an Associate Professor of Art at the University of Richmond where he received the "Distinguished Educator Award and the Outstanding Faculty Award" from the Commonwealth of Virginia, the Rhode Island School of Design and the Maryland Institute College of Art.
 He subsequently studied at the Art Students League of New York with Robert Beverly Hale and Francis Cunningham, and at the National Academy of Design school with Harvey Dinnerstein.

 From 1986 to 1997, he showed at Tibor de Nagy Gallery, where he had seven solo exhibitions.
 He exhibited subsequently at Tatistcheff & Co and George Billis Gallery in Chelsea.
 He has exhibited internationally, with numerous works exhibited as part of the US State Department's Art in Embassies Program.
 Rubenstein is a frequent contributor to American Artist, American Artist Drawing and The Artist's Magazine.

 Rubenstein has been an influential teacher.
 From 1987 to 1998, he taught at University of Richmond, then at the Rhode Island School of Design, the Maryland Institute College of Art, and the National Academy of Design School.

 He teaches at the Art Students League of New York, and Columbia University, Department of Narrative Medicine.

 He is represented by Maurine Littleton Gallery.